nikoshet/spark-mlp/README.md

 - Use SparseVector where key is word_index and value is TFIDF metric
 - Transform string labels (categories) in integers
 - Split dataset in train and test set (stratified split)
-- Train a Multilayer Perceptron model (fit)
+- Train a Multilayer Perceptron model
-- Compute accuracy of model on test set (transform)
+- Compute accuracy of model on test set